pulumi/docs/content/blog/pulumi-in-a-cloud-native-world/index.md

 platform engineering team will need to invest continuously time and resources to keep the stack up-to-date and running.
 This is a not negligible investment to consider for any organization.

-For this reason, we at Pulumi offer [Pulumi Cloud ](/product/pulumi-cloud).
-A fully managed Infrastructure as Code platform that takes care of the integration of the different components of and internal developer portal and provides a carefree experience of managing your infrastructure at scale.
-Stay tuned for an upcoming blog post where we will show how Pulumi Cloud can be used to as an off-the-shelf solution with zero integration effort.
+For this reason, we have another reference architecture that uses components from all of the Pulumi Platform for an end to end fully-managed solution.
+This solution takes care of the integration of the different components of and internal developer portal and provides a carefree experience of managing your infrastructure at scale.

+Stay tuned...